Steps of the eviction process in Oregon:

 The writ of execution and an eviction trespass notice shall be served by the sheriff either via first class mail or by personal delivery.

-Tenants will have four days to move out of the rental property before the writ of execution is issued.
+Tenants will have 4 days to move out of the rental property before the writ of execution is issued.
 A writ may become unenforceable if it is not served and enforced within 30 days following the issuance expiration date.

 Once the move-out deadline has passed, the writ of execution will be issued, effective immediately.